AsaWilks/mimic_predict_mortality/README.md

 ## Function for returning prediction based on user inputs

-To allow predictions from the model to be shared, a the return_pred_api.r defines a function which allows relaitvely few user inputs to be translated into a prediction.
+To allow predictions from the model to be shared, a the return_pred_api.r defines a function which allows relatively few user inputs to be translated into a prediction.
 The following parameters can be specified by the user

 ```r
 predict.death.rate <- function(